skip to main content

 As law enforcement agencies navigate the COVID-19 pandemic and increased calls for social justice, agencies with robust community engagement programs have had more successful public health education efforts.

-is a Senior Advisor at CNA.
+and research criminal justice projects.
+Tom Woodmansee is a Senior Advisor at CNA.
 Prior to joining CNA, he worked for the Madison, Wisconsin, Police Department for 25 years.
-Mr. Woodmansee worked as a patrol officer and an undercover narcotics officer ...
-Minneapolis Police Department (MPD) officer in Hennepin County sparked social unrest around the world.
-The pandemic affected law enforcement agencies’ abilities to engage with their communities, forcing them
+Mr. Woodmansee worked ... .
+The killing of George Floyd by a now-former Minneapolis Police Department (MPD) officer in Hennepin County sparked social unrest around the world.
+The pandemic affected law enforcement agencies

 ai with ai: AI-chemy 2: This Time It's Personal